This factsheet is about acute pancreatitis

-The new NICE Guidelines on pancreatitis aim to improve improve the quality of care, information provision and support for people with acute pancreatitis.
+The new National Institute for Health and Care Excellence (NICE) Guidelines on pancreatitis aim to improve the quality of care, information provision and support for people with acute pancreatitis.
 The guidelines have a section on information to the public, explaining the care that patients should expect.

 Information on chronic pancreatitis

 Recent and ongoing research studies

 Guts UK has supported research on pancreatitis for years through its Amelie Waring Fellowship.
 The latest fellowship has been awarded to Dr James O’Kelly at the University of Edinburgh for a study on ‘Single cell definition of the mechanistic role of kynurenine monooxygenase at the innate immune interface in acute pancreatitis‘.

 The University of Edinburgh is carrying out other promising research on acute pancreatitis, such as the early work to personalise the treatment of the disease described in this paper titled ‘Multiomic definition of generalizable endotypes in human acute pancreatitis‘.